The SISLE Stroke Survivors’ Group

 “What sort of exercise should we do? “

-With the success of the stroke survivors’ group, and the subsequent opportunities, we are planning to expand our engagement work, by creating 2 new survivors’ groups, that will be based in different areas of the city, so that people don’t have to travel far.
+With the success of the stroke survivors’ group, we are planning to expand our engagement with communities in Freetown.
+We plan to create two additional groups that will be based in different areas of the city so that people do not have to travel far.